KL Tower

 For the really adventurous, the Tower is the venue for a base-jump event held every year or so (base-jumping is where people leap off the tops of tall buildings with a parachute).
 If this crazy activity is your cup of tea you can refer to the organizers' website for details.

-This is another annual extreme event held at the Tower where thousands of contestants run up 2058 steps to the top of the tower for prize money (RM100,000 in 2011).
-The last male event held in May 2012 was won by a Kenyan (no surprises there!) in just 13 minutes 42 seconds.
+This is another annual extreme event held at the Tower where thousands of contestants run up 2058 steps to the top of the tower for pride and certificates.

 Revolving Restaurant

-One floor above the Observation Deck is a Revolving Restaurant.
+One floor above the Observation Deck is a Revolving Restaurant called Atmosphere360.
 I took my wife and some visitors there for dinner one evening.
 It was not cheap but the ticket included a visit to the Observation Deck.
-The meal, a buffet, was OK but nothing special.
 While the night view is impressive (especially the view of the spectacular Petronas Twin Towers) I think there is more to see in the daytime.
 Also bear in mind that if it is cloudy or raining (which happens often) there will be nothing to see at night.

 View from the Observation Deck of KL Tower